Return to the Repo Man Poll Results page.

 The Godfather is probably the second most mainstream movie in the list and it's well deserving of being there.
 And I don't think anyone can argue with Star Wars, no matter how gratuitous it may have been.
 But what about all of the other outstanding mainstream movies which have been made?
 As I indicated earlier, my own personal favorites list tends to favor older movies.
 How can Citizen Kane and Casablanca not only fail to make the top 20, but not even come close?
 I don't even have a movie from the 1990s in my top ten list.
 If I were to put one in, the top candidates right now would be Quiz Show and Barton Fink (for the record, Quiz Show still hasn't gotten a single mention).

 Most of the rest of the top 20 I would take issue with, but I can understand how they got there.
-Blue Velvet, This is Spinal Tap, Evil Dead II, and Buckaroo Banzai are all very creative, one-of-a-kind films.
+Blue Velvet, This is Spinal Tap, Evil Dead II, and Buckaroo Banzai are all creative, one-of-a-kind films.
 Except for SubUrbia.
 See my discussion of Fight Club above and multiply by four.

 As far as the off-beat selections go, I simply shake my head at the dominance of Slacker.
 I guess I just don't get it - I thought it was really boring.
 The rest of the selections seem to make sense, though.